artronics/chapar-device-level/README.md

     }
 Method's name describes the purpose of the test and assertions are as readable as possible.

-Although there are various tests, rigth now *Chapar* is in its early development cycles.
-At the time of this writing there is no stable releas available yet.
+Although there are various tests, right now *Chapar* is in its early development cycles.
+At the time of this writing there is no stable release available yet.
 The APIs are all subjected to change.

 ####Connection